isomerpages/ogp-poe-weiping/pages/Take Assessment.md

 <input type="checkbox"> Think that others seem to mumble <br>
 <input type="checkbox"> Cannot understand what's being said when children and people with higher pitched voices speak to you <br>

+Some people may not want to admit they have trouble hearing.
+Hearing problems that are ignored or untreated can get worse.

 **You should see your doctor if you have checked more than 3 boxes.**